telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Remote Content

-To load remote content in the Kendo UI Tabstrip, nest a component that will handle the remote data loading.
+To load remote content in the Tabstrip, nest a component that handles the remote data loading.

 ```html-preview
     <div id="app"></div>